AI API Pricing Comparison (2026): OpenAI vs Claude vs Gemini Costs

 AI API Pricing Comparison Table

-Provider Model Input (per 1M tokens) Output (per 1M tokens) Notes
+Provider Model Input (USD/1M) Output (USD/1M) Caching Notes

-OpenAI offers caching (cheaper repeated context) and a Batch API (50% off for non-real-time jobs).
-Claude has strong reasoning and prompt caching.
-Gemini has a free tier and tight Google ecosystem integration.
+OpenAI offers cached input (often ~10x cheaper) and a Batch API (50% off for non-real-time jobs).
+Claude has strong reasoning and prompt caching with cache-hit rates often 90% cheaper than fresh input.
+Gemini has a free tier, context caching with storage pricing, and tight Google ecosystem integration.

 Real Cost Examples